Canvas Student Orientation

 To be a self-directed learner you need to identify your study skills and time management skills.
-Staying organized and working ahead of schedule are important for online students, but most importantly avoid procrastination.
+Staying organized and working ahead of schedule is important for online students, but most importantly avoid procrastination.
 Online students need to take initiatives to use student services for assistance.
 Enhancing your skills will improve your experience in an online class.
 How?

-- Login to your course(s) every day and work.
+- Log in to your course(s) every day and work.

 - Ask questions early and often.

 - Review the syllabus and set two schedules: long term and daily.
 Keep to them.

 What you put into your online course(s), is what you will receive.
 Be an active participant in your online course by collaborating and sharing with your classmates.
 Having an active online presence will help your class develop an online community to enrich discussions and sharing of ideas.
 How?